|

 perspectives are crucial in the realization of a modern legal information

+system in China.
 First, the standardization in all aspects of the legal information process

 should be stressed.
 Systematic codification will be the most important step in